mrasdfdela/springboard_29_capstone-project-1/README.md

 **Capstone Project 1 for Springboard**

 ## Introduction
-This project involves using the [ball don't lie API](https://ball-dont-lie.herokuapp.com/) to gather NBA stats and display then in different pages.
+This project uses the [ball don't lie API](https://ball-dont-lie.herokuapp.com/) to gather NBA stats and display them in different pages.
 Namely, this site includes:
--A homepage with recent NBA games
+- A homepage with recent NBA games
 - Game pages with the box score
-- Team pages with latest games
+- Team pages with their latest games
 - Player pages with stats of latest games and season average
 - Pages for signing up, logging in, and editing the user